daniel-seymour/quartzwebsite/content/_index.md

 enableToc: false
 ---

 Hello!
+I'm Daniel.
+It's great to meet you.

-I'm studying Philosophy and Economics at the London School of Economics.
-I'm from Bristol, UK and I've spent a year in Melbourne, Australia and Toronto, Canada.
+I'm an undergraduate studying Philosophy and Economics at the London School of Economics.

+My longform writing is on Substack at Systems, and I will be publishing some notes on here too.

+If you'd like to chat, please drop me an email - I'd love to talk.